Henry Russell (explorer)

-Henry Patrick Marie, Count Russell-Killough (1834–1909) was one of the pioneers of Pyrenean exploration, known for his obsession with the Vignemale.
+Henry Patrick Marie, Count Russell-Killough (1834–1909) was one of the pioneers of Pyrenean exploration, known for his obsession with the Vignemale, and considered an early Pyrénéist of the 19th century.

 Early life

 Russell's father was Thomas John Russell, who was feudal baron of Killough, County Down, and a relative of Charles Russell, later Baron Russell of Killowen.
 Thomas John Russell emigrated to France aged 22 to escape anti-Catholic discrimination in Ireland.
 He fought in the Papal Army in 1860 and was made a Papal Count in 1862.
 Henry was born in Toulouse to Thomas' second wife, Marie-Josephine-Aglaë-Ferdinande, daughter of the Marquis de Flamarens.
 Henry was educated in Ireland at Clongowes Wood College.

 Henry Russell undertook his first distant voyage at the age of 23, to North America.

 In 1858 he climbed Pic de Néouvielle in the Néouvielle massif from Barèges, as well as the Ardiden, and made three ascents of Monte Perdido.
 In 1859 he made his second voyage, which lasted three years.
 He travelled to Saint Petersburg, Moscow, Irkutsk and Beijing, crossing the Gobi Desert twice and descending the Amur River.
 He stayed in Shanghai and Hong Kong, then travelled on to Australia and New Zealand.
 He spent a year in India and returned to France by Cairo and Istanbul.